BLOG

 • Increase speed to revenue.

 The COVID pandemic has created significant challenges for health care organizations around the world.
-The fluctuation in volumes, and subsequent furloughs, terminations and layoffs has made it difficult for revenue cycle leaders to meet key performance indicators such as productivity, quality and expected turnaround times.
-Autonomous coding offers a seamless, cost-effective solution for reducing backlog, improving quality scores and increasing speed to revenue.
+The fluctuation in volumes and subsequent furloughs, terminations, and layoffs have made it difficult for revenue cycle leaders to meet key performance indicators such as productivity, quality, and expected turnaround times.
+Autonomous coding offers a seamless, cost-effective solution for reducing backlog, improving quality scores, and increasing speed to revenue.

 For inquiries about partnering with Nym please contact us.